 During photobiomodulation therapy (PBM), non-ionizing light transfers photons to the electrons in cellular molecules, bringing them to a higher energy state without causing cellular damage.
 PBM can use lasers, LED lights, and infrared lights.

-Photons or light waves enter tissue and interact with cytochrome c, one of the proteins in mitochondria.
+Photons or light waves enter the tissue and interact with cytochrome c, one of the proteins in mitochondria.
 Often called the powerhouses of cells, mitochondria are essential for cellular metabolism.
 Cytochrome c increases mitochondrial metabolism, accelerating healing and decreasing pain.
 It’s part of the electron transport chain, the process that synthesizes adenosine triphosphate (ATP).
 ATP transports energy for cellular functions.
 Stimulating ATP production — by transferring photons to cytochrome c — provides more energy for healing.

 Laser stimulation also produces free nitric oxide, a powerful vasodilator that helps increase circulation.
 Lasers can also modulate reactive oxygen species to decrease inflammation, reduce pain, and prevent apoptosis or cell death.